IVeselovskyy/lispCom/README.md

-# A simple common LISP compiler
+# A  LISP interpreter
 Based on http://www.buildyourownlisp.com/

-mpc by Daniel Holden
+Parcer used: mpc by Daniel Holden with no modifications